 Suffolk LPC covers the whole of Suffolk including Waveney pharmacies and works closely with Suffolk County Council and the three Suffolk Clinical Commissioning Group areas of Ipswich and East (IESCCG), West (WSCCG) and Great Yarmouth and Waveney CCG (GY&WCCG).
 We now are working in an ever-closer federation with Norfolk LPC, and they currently lead on most interactions with Norfolk and Waveney CCG and System Transformation Partnership (STP), covering all of Norfolk and Waveney.
 We also work alongside Essex LPC to represent community pharmacy contractors across the Suffolk and North East Essex Integrated Care System (ICS)

 The aim of Suffolk LPC is to represent community pharmacies, working in collaboration with others, to improve the health and well-being of the people in our county.
 Community pharmacies are working with other health and social care professionals to become an effective integrated part of primary health and social care to deliver the best outcomes for their patients.
 There are significant opportunities for community pharmacies to do more to support their local communities.
 It is our role as the LPC to be the voice and support for community pharmacies in Suffolk so they can continue to develop and deliver a wide range of services that meet the needs of local people.

 The work of Suffolk LPC is not for profit, with our funding coming directly via a small levy on each pharmacy Contractor.
 We are not primarily a patient-facing organisation, and so unfortunately cannot routinely respond to queries from members of the public.
 Please do though follow us on social media where useful community pharmacy messages will be broadcast.

-The Annual Report for the LPC has been published.
-This includes details of the accounts for the last financial year.
+The Annual Report for the LPC has been published, alongside the audited accounts for the last financial year: